-Embattled UKIP Leader Henry Bolton Urged To Resign After GF’s Meghan Markle Racist Rant
+#UKIP Leader Henry Bolton Pushed To Resign After Girlfriend's Racist Rant About #MeghanMarkle

 “Jo was suspended immediately upon us receiving this information.”

-Jo Marney’s statement was more of an excuse than an apology in refence to Meghan Markle and racist talk.
+Jo Marney’s statement was more of an excuse than an apology in reference to Meghan Markle and racist talk.
 Marney says her texts to a friend were blown out of proportion.

 “The opinions I expressed were deliberately exaggerated in order to make a point and have, to an extent, been taken out of context.
 Yet I fully recognize the offense they have caused.”